 Perth County Ingredients

-Tom has been hard at work modernizing the Perth County Ingredients (PCI) facility that he’s worked at since 2017, where he has implemented both a building automation system (BAS) and a computerized maintenance management system (CMMS).
-As anyone could imagine, implementing two plant-wide systems over a three-year span is no small feat.
+Tom has been hard at work modernizing the PCI facility he’s worked at since 2017, where he’s implemented a building automation system (BAS) and a computerized maintenance management system (CMMS).
+Implementing two plant-wide systems over a three-year span is no small feat.
 But the results speak for themselves:

 “When I started [full time], there was a large need for us to upgrade our facility.
 We needed new boilers, new chillers, that sort of thing,” says Tom.